wanlikcheng/BIA-Final-Project/README.md

 To run files:
 1. Download and upload to Google Colab.
 2. Download dataset from [Kaggle](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri) and upload to Google Drive's outermost directory.

+Contributions:
+Both Joelle and Wanli worked contributed to all the Python notebooks.